Skip to content

 LORELAI: Oh, honey.
 You once told me you loved Saved By the Bell.
 What could be more humiliating than that?

-Saved By the Bell is a US teen sitcom that aired on Saturday mornings from 1989 to 1993.
-It is known for a particular aesthetic (contemporary to its time, but now considered retro) featuring bold geometric designs in pastel and neon colors, and for its cheesy, and occasionally moralizing, tone.
+• Saved By the Bell is a US teen sitcom that aired on Saturday mornings from 1989 to 1993.
+It is known for its period aesthetic, featuring bold, geometric designs in pastel and neon colors, as well as its cheesy and occasionally moralizing tone.

 PARIS: “Let me not to the marriage of true minds / Admit impediments.
 Love is not love / Which alters when it alteration finds, / Or bends with the remover to remove. / O no!
 It is an ever-fixed mark / That looks on tempests and is never shaken; / It is the star to every wand’ring bark, / Whose worth’s unknown, although his height be taken.”